fbgallet/roam-extension-elapsed-time/README.md

 ![Elapsed time demo](https://user-images.githubusercontent.com/74436347/184550335-ac5acde2-c9f9-459b-8e30-ec239abd7041.gif)

-### More comprehensive demo and small tutorial videos in this thread: https://twitter.com/fbgallet/status/1668969876050829312
+### More comprehensive demo and small tutorial videos in [this Twitter/X thread](https://twitter.com/fbgallet/status/1668969876050829312).

 ⚠️ This extension works more easily in combination with `TimeStamp Buttons and elapsed time calculator` **SmartBlocks**.
 See 'SmartBlocks commands' section below for instructions.